superduper-io/superduper/docs/content/tutorials/custom_serialization.md

 # Custom serialization

-In this tutorial, we demonstrate how developers can flexibily and portably define their own classes in `superduper`.
-These may be exported with `Component.export` and transported to other `superduper` deployments with `db.apply`.
+In this tutorial, we demonstrate how developers can flexibily and portably define their own classes in `Superduper`.
+These may be exported with `Component.export` and transported to other `Superduper` deployments with `db.apply`.

 To make our lives difficult, we'll include a data blob in the model, which should be serialized with the exported class: